Volkowo/Milestone1_Group39/Project Plan.md

   - Started the initial meeting with Toby to decide which part each of us will do for both project plan and software design document.
   - Wrote project overview and gantt chart for the project plan.
   - Wrote system vision and software design and software component for software design document.
-  - Gave feedback to Toby and also revised my part based on his feedback.
+  - Gave feedback to Toby and also revised my part based on his feedback. <br><br>
+  <span style="color: red"> Below is my contribution for the 2nd milestone: </span>
+  - <span style="color: red"> Designed the GUI, search function, and nutrition breakdown for the software. </span>
+  - <span style="color: red"> Slightly change Toby's code for filter to make it more robust. </span>
+  - <span style="color: red"> Performed unit testing for every function that is relevant with the main features. </span>
+  - <span style="color: red"> Wrote coverage testing report and unit testing report. </span>
 <div style="page-break-after: always;"></div>